The Sanho HyperDrive Power 9-in-1 USB-C Hub turns the USB-C port of your Apple iPad Pro (2018) or MacBook Pro into nine ports.

-Available in silver and space grey (version tested), the HyperDrive Power is also easily the best-looking USB-C hub on the market, with a sleek-looking, teardrop-shaped aluminium chassis that measures 188mm by 91.4mm - about the footprint of two AirPod charging cases placed side by side.
+Available in silver and space grey (version tested), the HyperDrive Power is also easily the best-looking USB-C hub in the market, with a sleek-looking, tear drop-shaped aluminium chassis that measures 188mm by 91.4mm in length and width - about the footprint of two AirPods charging cases placed side by side.

 • Plenty of connectivity options

 CONNECTIVITY: 1 x USB-C PD, 3 x USB 3.0, 1 x Ethernet, 1 x 3.5mm jack, 1 x HDMI port, 1 x microSD card slot and 1 x SD card slot

 VALUE FOR MONEY: 4.5/5

 OVERALL: 4.5/5 [ST Tech Editor's Choice]